ahyakamil/akgo/README.md

 }
 ```

-You can use code for internal purposes that are not covered by HTTP status codes, such as helping the frontend distinguish response handling.
+You can use "code" for internal purposes that are not covered by HTTP status codes, such as helping the frontend distinguish response handling.

 Log: